tdb-alcorn/tdb-alcorn.github.io/about.md

 <!-- ![Me]({{ "/img/small-wreck-tom.jpg" | absolute_url }} =250x) -->

+I'm Tom.

-I am a software person and I like to make things that surprise me.
-I know stuff about math, coding and motorcycles.
-I am usually physically embodied in San Francisco.
+I like to make things that surprise me.
+I can tell you about math, coding and motorcycles.
+I am usually in San Francisco.
 You can get my resumé [here]({{ "/assets/doc/alcorn-resume.pdf" | relative_url }}).

+Reach out to me by email (_tdbalcorn at gmail.com_) if you want to talk.

 <br>